-This marked the beginning of a new chapter in Kem One's history, characterized by an ambitious operational improvement and capital investment program that coincided with significant changes in the chlorovinyls industry dynamic.
-Over the past 9 years, €768 million has been invested in Kem One's plants to upgrade our assets, structurally lower our cost base, and improve our plant reliability.
-These initiatives have resulted in a reduction of consumed energy per tonne of PVC by 12% between 2013 and 2022.
+Over the past 10 years, $\notin$ 902 million has been invested in Kem One's plants to upgrade our assets, structurally lower our cost base, and improve our plant reliability.
 The investments were made in the context of an improving chlorovinyls market environment, where supply rationalized concurrently with improved demand.
 We believe the Kem One of today is stronger and more resilient than the Kem One of years ago and is well positioned for sustainable organic growth in the near-term and long term.

 There have been several significant internal actions taken by Kem One that have served to fundamentally reshape the company.
-Kem One's management has led an ambitious €768 million investment program over the past 9 years that succeeded in dramatically improving our plants' operating performance, efficiency, and reliability, and has transformed Kem One's cost position in Europe.
-These investments include the conversion of the electrolysis production process at our Lavera plant into state-of-the-art bipolar membrane production technology, and the construction of a highly strategic ethylene import terminal located at our Fos plant, which was completed in Q4'21 and became operational in February 2022, providing a cost-competitive and more reliable supply of ethylene.
-We estimate that the Lavera conversion resulted in €38 million of annual EBITDA savings, driven by the enhanced energy efficiency of the plant.
+These actions have succeeded in dramatically improving our plants' operating performance, efficiency, and reliability, and has transformed Kem One's cost position in Europe.
+These investments include the conversion of the electrolysis production process at our Lavera plant into state-of-the-art bipolar membrane production technology, and the construction of a highly strategic ethylene import terminal located at our Fos plant, which was completed in the fourth quarter of 2021 and became operational in February 2022, providing a cost-competitive and more reliable supply of ethylene.
+We estimate that the Lavera conversion resulted in $\notin$ 38 million of annual EBITDA savings, driven by the enhanced energy efficiency of the plant.
 The higher energy prices are the higher the savings are.
-We estimate that the ethylene terminal resulted in €19 million in annual EBITDA savings from improved purchasing terms alone, with significant upside from the enhanced reliability of our plants.
+We estimate that the ethylene terminal resulted in $\notin$ 19 million in annual EBITDA savings from improved purchasing terms alone, with significant upside from the enhanced reliability of our plants.
 These investments are emblematic of Kem One's strategy: to continuously build on the efficiency and reliability of our operations, while simultaneously delivering on our promise of operating our business in a more environmentally sustainable manner.
 We believe this investment program has made Kem One an ideal platform for long-term, sustainable organic growth going forward.

-Chlorovinyls industry dynamics have improved dramatically over the same time period as Kem One's ambitious investment program, with a shift in supply-demand dynamics having taken place over the past 8 years.
+Chlorovinyls industry dynamics have improved dramatically over the same time period as Kem One's ambitious investment program, with a shift in supply-demand dynamics having taken place over the past 9 years.
 In 2013, the chlorovinyls industry was relatively unattractive, characterized by weak demand (post the financial crisis) and an over supplied market.
 Demand has since strengthened, on the heels of an improved outlook for building and construction.
 On the supply side, in 2013 EU legislation mandated that mercury cell plants (which constituted an estimated 20% of European chlorine capacity) convert to membrane cell technology by 2017.
 This resulted in capacity rationalization in the market (an estimated 8% of caustic soda supply was permanently removed) and a wave of sector consolidation.
 Further, we believe the supply environment in Western Europe has been reinforced by the convergence of ethylene prices between the U.S. and Europe, which reduces the competitive advantage once enjoyed by U.S. producers and limits the feasibility of U.S. exports into the European market.
 These factors have combined to structurally improve the utilization rate in the Western European PVC and caustic soda market, which has led to what we believe to be sustainable improvements in pricing.